spilman6/courses/pages/data-access-for-programmers/one-to-many-relationships.md

 # One-to-Many Relationships

 In this unit, we're going to look at how to work with multi-valued data.
-It would be really convenient if entity attributes werealways one-to-one, but that's not the case.
+It would be really convenient if entity attributes were always one-to-one, but that's not the case.
 For example, a customer can have multiple orders, and an order can have multiple items.
 In this unit, we'll look at how to work with these types of relationships.

 ## Single vs. Multi-Valued Attributes